 Source of support and inspiration

 Social media being a method of communication can also be a way for teens to inspire and support each other.
-Teens spend most of the time on social media platforms chatting and sharing information.
+Teens spend most of their time on social media platforms chatting and sharing information.
+One of the ways to communicate with people on the internet is to post videos or photos.
+That’s why camera for teenager can be a good present for your child.
 They can also use their social media accounts to talk about big issues affecting their lives and supporting each other.
 This is a good way of bringing friends together and strengthening relationships.

 Gives teenagers a voice